BraydenReklaw/chess/notes.md

 Secure Key Exchange is an important topic.
 SSL (the 3-way handshake).
 A sends B a public key.
 B uses it to encrypt a symmetric key, sends encrypted key to A. A decrypts with private key.
 B sends A encrypted data to be decrypted with the decrypted symmetric key.

+Certificates - get from an authority or self-sign a certificate.
+Enable 3-way handshake

+Digital Signatures - how does a signed document stay verified that nothing has been altered afterwards.
+Sign through a hash, encrypt resulting digest with private key, send to reciever.
+Reciever hashs data, decrypts the encrypted data, and if the digests match, the document is unmodified.

+### Concurrency

+multi-threaded programing. sequential is process only. threads allow concerency, multiple cores allow parallelizations and then both.
+Threads can create huge bugs (synchronization errors).
+Threadpools.
+Java has a thread class and an executor class that runs a threadpool.
+Runnable (no return needed) vs Callable (need something returned).
+Race conditions must be considered (a new class of bug).
+Consider the purpose of semaphores. `public synchronized`. this won't work on an instance where multiple instances are being created, as the issue is still multiple instances accessing the same resource